 The most opulent way to transport seven

 You’ll have to go for the long-wheelbase model to unlock seven-seats.
 But even fully grown adults will find enough space in the rearmost pews.
-Alternatives are out there in the shape of the Audi Q7 and Mercedes-Benz GLS, but neither feel anywhere near as special.
+There are alternatives are out there, such as the Audi Q7, BMW X7 and Mercedes-Benz GLS, but none feel quite as special.

 To find out more, read our full Range Rover review